NemesisSSBU/Playable_Bosses/README.md

 ## Setup
 Make sure you have a modded Switch or emulator, atmosphere, and ARCropolis.

-Drop this mod into your ARCropolis folder and you're good to go.
+Drop this mod into your sd card root folder and you're good to go.

 *Step 1*